-1.2.1 Refer to Section 6 below for access compliance site requirements.

-1.2.2 Refer to Section 7 below for fire and life safety site requirements.

-1.2.3 In accordance with CAC Section 4-310, measures are required with respect to other buildings on the new school site that are not subject to the conversion including, but not necessarily limited to, the following:

-1.2.3.1 Signage is required to identify those buildings not converted to school buildings.

-1.2.3.2 The school board is required to pass and provide to DSA a resolution concerning building access and usage.

-1.2.4 In accordance with California Existing Building Code (CEBC) Section 323.2, structural retrofit work may be required to the other buildings on a site that not subject to the conversion as follows:

-1.2.4.1 Per CEBC Section 323.2 Item #2, retrofit to protect occupants from falling hazards.

-1.2.4.2 Per CEBC Section 323.2 Item #3, retrofit to protect egress paths.
+- 1.2.1 Refer to Section 6 below for access compliance site requirements. - 1.2.2 Refer to Section 7 below for fire and life safety site requirements. - 1.2.3 In accordance with CAC Section 4-310, measures must be taken with respect to other buildings on the new school site that are not subject to the conversion including, but not necessarily limited to, the following: - 1.2.3.1 Signage is required to identify those buildings not converted to school buildings. - 1.2.3.2 The school board is required to pass a resolution concerning building access and usage and submit the resolution to DSA. - 1.2.4 In accordance with California Existing Building Code (CEBC) Section 323.2, structural retrofit work may be required to the other buildings on a site that are not being converted as follows: - 1.2.4.1 Per CEBC Section 323.2 Item #2, retrofit to protect occupants from falling hazards. - 1.2.4.2 Per CEBC Section 323.2 Item #3, retrofit to protect egress paths.